ilan-pinto/ocm-vscode-extension/templates/HelmRepo/README.md

-# OCM Git-type Application Lifecycle Project
+# OCM HelmRepo-type Application Lifecycle Project

 Applying these resource files will create the following resources: